 Results and Discussion

 The focus of this work is to investigate the chemical composition of the ambient ions that contain HOM in the Boreal forest and compare it with the neutral compounds detected by the CI-APi-TOF.
-Ehn et al. (2010) have previously reported that during the day the main peaks observed are cluster composed by sulphuric acid, whereas during night the major identified ions are formed by HOMs clustered with NO3−.
+Ehn et al. (2010) have previously reported that during the day the main peaks observed are cluster composed by sulphuric acid, whereas during night the identified ions are mainly formed by HOMs clustered with NO3−.
 However, no information was retrieved regarding the chemical composition of the ambient ions containing HOM and ON present during the day.
 Day and night ambient ions spectra, averaged throughout the campaign, were analysed and detailed chemical composition analyses are provided for a typical clear sky day (diurnal and nocturnal spectra).
 Finally, we compared the negative ions with the neutral compounds detected by the CI-APi-TOF.

-Figure 1 presents the average mass spectra with a mass resolution of one amu, focusing on the HOM region (mass-to-charge ratio, m/z, between 250 and 650), the least studied so far, of 10 clear-sky days during April and May 2013 of the negative ions (Panel A and C) and neutral molecules (Panel B and D).
+Figure 1 presents the average mass spectra with a mass resolution of one atomic mass unit, focusing on the HOM region between 250 and 650 m/z (mass-to-charge ratio), the least studied so far, of 10 clear-sky days during April and May 2013 of the negative ions (Panel A and C) and neutral molecules (Panel B and D).
 The daily spectra (Panel A and B) are an average of all of the mass spectra recorded from 09:00 to 13:00 (local time), while during the night (Panel C and D) the mass spectra cover the time range from 23:00 until 03:00.
-Peaks with an odd and even mass-to-charge ratio (m/z) are coloured in blue and red, respectively as a first simple indication of the nitrogen-containing molecules.
+Peaks with an odd and even m/z are coloured in blue and red, respectively as a first simple indication of the nitrogen-containing molecules.
 This is based on the nitrogen rule, where a deprotonated molecule/cluster containing one (odd) nitrogen will have an even mass (HOM·NO3− and/or ON·HSO4−).
 While a deprotonated molecule/cluster containing zero or two (even) nitrogen will have an odd mass (ON·NO3− and/or HOM·HSO4−).
 The rule is reversed for radical species that can be detected by CI-APi-TOF.
 It is important to note that the raw signal (counts per second) of the ambient ions is about an order of magnitude lower than the one measured for the neutral compounds.
 This, after considering the instrument calibration, reflects in several orders of magnitude difference in concentrations (Figure 5A and 5B).
-However, although present in low concentrations, ambient ions can have a direct impact on atmospheric processes, such as new particle formation (Kirkby et al., 2011; Kirkby et al., 2016).
+Although present in low concentrations, ambient ions can have a direct impact on atmospheric processes, such as new particle formation (Kirkby et al., 2011; Kirkby et al., 2016).